rhk7913/VPNproject/index.md

 mkdir -p ~/wireguard/config/
 ```

-A YAML file, which is used for configuration processes including applications that deal with storing and transmitting data, is needed here to configure the Docker container hoting the Wireguard VPN server.
+A YAML file, which is used for configuration processes including applications that deal with storing and transmitting data, is needed here to configure the Docker container hosting the Wireguard VPN server.

 Install your preferred text editor.
 I chose to use nano here.